“There is more to life than being a passenger”

 - Abraham Lincoln

-STEP 1: Figure out your end goal:
+Figure out you end goal:

 Private vs. Commercial

-STEP5: Pass your Checkride
+Pass your Checkride

-STEP 6: Enjoy the skies!
+Enjoy the skies!

-NUMBER 1: Private Pilots license
+NUMBER 1: Private Pilot certificate

 Number 2: Instrument rating

-NUMBER 3: Commercial Pilots certificate
+NUMBER 3: Commercial Pilot certificate

 NUMBER 4: Certified flight instructor certificate (CFI)